'Become A Researcher'

 Juan Castillo, PhD

-He also likes to participate in outreach programs as an authentic role model and share educational experiences with historically underrepresented students in science.
+In the future, Castillo plans on giving back to community members.
+He likes to participate in outreach programs as an authentic role model and share educational experiences with historically underrepresented students in science.

 Photo of Cecilia Hinojosa standing outside of a university building wearing an convocation robe.
 Graphic headline reads "Become a Researcher"